It’s the golden age of databases. It can’t last.

 Startups are reaping huge funding rounds.
 But money alone won't be enough to top the current market leaders.

-This story is part of "The New Database," a Protocol Manual.
+This story is part of "The New Database," a Protocol special report.
 Read more here.

 It's a great time to be a database company.
 Money is flowing into the sector in historic amounts, creating a rush of new startups that command huge valuations.
 In 2020, startups developing traditional databases, which couple the processing engine with storage, took in $2.3 billion in funding across 54 deals, up from $849 million in 2019, according to data from CB Insights.
 That number doesn't even encompass the newer entities that are decoupling compute from the repositories.